-These unique looking chips, look fascinating and taste even better.
+These unique looking lotus root chips, look fascinating and taste even better.
 Something fun and different from the everyday potato chip!
 Careful with these ones, they are very addictive!

 Lotus root is one of those weird ingredients that I never really knew what it really was until my late 20s.
-My parents would put it in soups and I would just eat it – no questions asked.
-My fondest memory of it was how much fun I had with the texture.
+My parents would put it in soups and I would just eat it - no questions asked.
 It was odd, when you bite into it and pull, it has these really fine silky spidery web hairs that pull out of it.
-A very memorable and odd experience.
+A very odd experience.

 In the wild, the lotus roots live underwater and are the root system of the beautiful pink lotus flowers and their pods.
 Its texture is crisp like an apple but tough to eat in big chunks raw because of the density of silky webbed hair roots within the actual root.
 It actually doesn't have a very strong flavour, just a hint of sweetness.
 Its most common use in Asian cuisines are in Asian broth soups or stir fries, but being the adventurous and curious person I am, I decided to deep fry these pretty little things.